gavinsykes/svgchrt/README.md

       1. margin (object)

-         Contains 4 items: `top`, `right`, `bottom` and `left`, each of which defaults to `10` and provides a margin around your visualisation so that it can be visually separate from the rest of the elements.
+         Contains 4 items: `top`, `right`, `bottom` and `left`, each of which defaults to `10` and provides a margin around your legend so that it can be visually separate from the rest of the elements.

       1. orientation (string), default: `'vertical'`

-         Decides whether your legend items should stck vertically on top of one another or horizontally next to each other.
+         Decides whether your legend items should stack vertically on top of one another or horizontally next to each other.

       1. padding (object)